Christina Reiss

-Christina Clair Reiss (born September 3, 1962) is a United States district judge of the United States District Court for the District of Vermont.
+Christina Clair Reiss (born September 3, 1962) is the chief United States district judge of the United States District Court for the District of Vermont.
 She is the first female judge to serve in the District of Vermont.

 Early life and education

 Born in Denver, Reiss moved to Essex Center, Vermont in 1967, where she attended elementary and secondary schools.
 She earned a Bachelor of Arts degree from Saint Michael's College in Colchester, Vermont in 1984 and a Juris Doctor from the University of Arizona College of Law in 1989.

-Professional career
+Career

 From 1989 until 1990, Reiss clerked for the Maine Supreme Judicial Court, and from 1990 until 1992, Reiss practiced with the law firm of Perkins, Thompson, Hinckley & Keddy in Portland, Maine.
 From 1992 until 2001, Reiss practiced law with the firm of Sheehey, Brue, Gray & Furlong in Burlington, Vermont.
 From 2001 until 2004, Reiss was a partner with the law firm of Gravel and Shea in Burlington.